 Technical roles in data science and analytics continue to rise in demand as the need increases for data-driven business insights.
 Data mining, engineering, software proficiency, and business analysis are undoubtedly some of the most important hard skills in today’s professional climate.
 However, recruiters are also recognizing the critical and growing importance of soft skills across all disciplines and levels within an enterprise, and it’s a trend MBA candidates should recognize as they enter the workforce.

-Here, we’ll examine soft skills vs. hard skills.
-We’ll take a look at the growing demand for soft skills and the top 10 soft skills MBA candidates and graduates should consider strengthening
+Here, we’ll examine soft skills vs hard skills.
+We’ll take a look at the growing demand for soft skills and the top 10 soft skills MBA candidates and graduates should consider strengthening.

 Soft Skills vs. Hard Skills

-Hard skills are typically the first item under review on a résumé or portfolio to ensure you qualify for a job, while soft skills—such as work ethic, decision-making, and communication—are further evaluated during the interview process and become more apparent once you begin working with a group of people on a day-to-day basis.
+A hard skill is typically the first item under review on a résumé or portfolio to ensure you qualify for a job, while soft skills-such as work ethic, decision-making, and communication-are further evaluated during the interview process and become more apparent once you begin working with a group of people on a day-to-day basis.

 While it’s important to possess strong business acumen and talent, soft skills are a critical component of a successful enterprise.